Ficool

 'Why does everyone say that?
 With how many in my family tree, we should be considered regular rather than some exotic species—except for the charged part.
 I mean, we are a native and a minority in our own continent, but that's beside the point.'

 While deep in thought, Akiro touches Kailus' wings, causing him to yelp.
 She nestles into them, cooing, "So soft!
-Like a blanket!"
+It's like a personal blanket!"

 "Um—Uhh… thanks?" he mumbles.

 He looks around, noticing the dorm is humongous.
 There's an entire kitchen, a living room with a wall-mounted TV, and a laundry room.
-Upstairs, there are three doors, each with a sticker: one with Akiro's name, one with Kailus' name, and one with Shalius' name.
+Upstairs, there are three doors, each with a sticker: one with Akiro's, Kailus', and Shalius' name.

 In the background, Akiro kept complimenting his wings: "Oh, these wings are so fluffy."
 "I could use this for my pillow."
 "So smooth!"

 While scouring the room, he catches a glimpse of two glowing white eyes scrutinizing him from Shalius' door.
-Just as he made eye contact, the door immediately closes gently, not making any noise.
+Just as he made eye contact, the door immediately shut silently.

 Kailus asks Akiro, "Is that Shalius by any chance?"